TobiasPSP/doneland_sources/Tools/Software/EspHome/Provision New ESP/README.md

 <img src="/assets/images/homeassistant.png" width="80%" height="80%" />

-# Provision New ESP Microcontroller
+# Provision New Microcontroller

-> Prepare A New Microcontroller And Turn It Into A Managed ESPHome Device
+> Turn Your Microcontroller Board Into A Fully Managed ESPHome Device

-When you want to launch a new microcontroller-based electronics project, the first thing is to grab a supported microcontroller board and *provision* it.
+When you want to launch a new microcontroller-based electronics project in *ESPHome*, the first step is to grab a supported microcontroller board and *provision* it.

 > [!NOTE]
 > *ESPHome* supports *ESP8266*, the *ESP32* family, the *Raspberry RP2040*, plus the *Beken BK72xx* and *Realtec RTL87xx* microcontrollers typically found in commercial "smart" devices.